-Pennsylvania’s Bucks County is about 50 miles north of Philadelphia and is one of the state’s most sought-after destinations.
-Its southernmost region is across the Delaware River from Burlington County, New Jersey, and it extends north towards Allentown.
+Bucks County, PA is about 50 miles north of Philadelphia and is one of the most sought-after destinations in Pennsylvania.
+Its southernmost region is separated from Burlington County, New Jersey by the Delaware River and it extends northward to Allentown.
 At its core are numerous villages and towns, including Chalfont, New Hope, Doylestown, and Quakertown.

-With around 9,000 residents, Quakertown is about 15 miles south of Allentown, and 50 miles north of Philly.
-In the early eighteenth century, it was settled by the Society of Friends, a Christian group from Europe that immigrated to Pennsylvania.
-They are also known as Friends Church or Quakers.
-Quakertown was established in 1801.
-After the North Pennsylvania Railroad was built in 1855, the town’s population grew.
-The expansion continued after the Civil War, soon enough it became a thriving town with flourishing local industries.
+With around 9,000 residents, Quakertown is in northwestern Bucks County, about 15 miles south of Allentown and 50 miles north of Philly.
+In the early eighteenth century, the borough was settled by the Society of Friends, also known as the Quakers, a Christian group from Europe that immigrated to the area.
+Quakertown was officially established in 1801.
+After the North Pennsylvania Railroad was built in 1855, the town’s population began to grow into a thriving town with flourishing local industries.

 The historic McCoole’s Red Lion Inn dates back to 1750 and was open during the Revolutionary War.
 It was expanded in 1810 and has a storied history leading up to its current incarnation as a restaurant and bar.
-Adjacent to it is McCoole’s Arts & Events Place, which has different theaters, shows, and event rooms.
+Next door is McCoole’s Arts & Events Place, which features different theaters, shows, and event rooms.
 And then there’s the popular Quakertown Famers Market and Flea Market, which opened in 1932.
-Shoppers can browse at 450 outside flea market vendors, 120 indoor flea market vendors, and over 150 food sections.
+Shoppers can browse at 450 outside vendors, 120 indoor vendors, and over 150 food vendors.
 It is open year-round, seven days a week.

 Just seven miles from the city center, Nockamixon State Park offers a mini-vacation for active adults, with 5,286 acres of fishing, boating, wildlife observation, mountain biking, and hiking.
-Additional warm-weather activities include swimming (there is an outdoor pool), picnicking, and disc golfing.
-Molasses Creek Park and Unami Creek Park are also in Quakertown, and Veterans Park is another area park in nearby Richland Township.
-Golfers head out to Fox Hollow Golf Club and Locust Valley to play the links with their friends and family.
+Additional warm-weather activities include swimming in an outdoor pool, picnicking, or playing disc golf.
+Molasses Creek Park and Unami Creek Park are also in Quakertown, and Veterans Park is another park in nearby Richland Township.
+Golfers can head out to Fox Hollow Golf Club and Wedgewood Golf Course to play the links with their friends and family, as well.

 Active adults who live in Quakertown need not travel far to run their errands.
-In addition to the charming downtown shops, there are grocery stores, liquor stores, bakeries, and other shopping centers in the city.
-There is also a Walmart Supercenter, a Ross, Kohls, Michael’s, Dollar Tree, and just about any other store you can imagine.
+In addition to the charming downtown shops, there are grocery stores, bakeries, and other shopping centers in the city.
+There is also a Walmart Supercenter, Kohls, Michael’s, Dollar Tree, and more.
 Quakertown’s main hospital is St. Luke’s, while other regional medical facilities include Grand View Hospital and Lehigh Valley Hospital-Cedar Crest.

-Quakertown does have a small airport for charter flights, though most 55+ adults head down to Philadelphia International or the Lehigh Valley Airport in Allentown for their travel needs.
-The city’s main thoroughfares include Interstate 476, PA-309, and Interstate 276.
+Quakertown does have a small airport for charter flights, though most residents head down to Philadelphia International or the Lehigh Valley Airport in Allentown for their travel needs.
+The city’s main thoroughfares include Interstate 476, PA 309, and Interstate 276.

-This Bucks County gem is easy to get in to, easy to get out of, and if you decide to move here, you will never want to leave.
-But, where should active adults live?
+This Bucks County gem is easy to get into and out of.
+Plus, if you decide to move here, you will always have something to do.
+But where should active adults looking for homes for sale in Quakertown, PA live?

 Quakertown, PA 55+ Communities